-The idea for Bay Nature arose out of a conversation between Malcolm Margolin, publisher of Heyday Books, and David Loeb, current publisher of Bay Nature, in February 1997.
+The idea for Bay Nature arose out of a conversation between Malcolm Margolin and David Loeb in 1997.
 The concept was to create a luminous and intelligent publication that would reflect the natural beauty of the San Francisco Bay Area, honor the region’s legacy of environmental advocacy, and nurture its wealth of creative talent.

-Margolin and Loeb launched Bay Nature magazine in January 2001, with invaluable collaboration from Marilyn Hope Smulyan, Amy Hunter, Tom White, Dennis Gallagher, and Dave Bullen; and with lead funding from the David and Lucille Packard Foundation.
+Margolin and Loeb launched Bay Nature magazine in January 2001, with collaboration from Marilyn Hope Smulyan, Amy Hunter, Tom White, Dennis Gallagher, and Dave Bullen, and with lead funding from the David and Lucile Packard Foundation.

 From its inception, Bay Nature has drawn from the legacy of conservation leadership and action that is a hallmark of the Bay Area.
 As such, Bay Nature is an expression of the dynamism and creativity of the region’s conservation and natural history communities—including local nonprofits, museums, research institutions, open space agencies, and individuals.

 Bay Nature offers editorially independent nonprofit journalism.
 We are members of the Institute for Nonprofit News, a consortium of more than 200 public interest nonprofit news groups committed to transparent journalism.

 We publish clearly labeled sponsored content, which we produce on behalf of regional park agencies, for-profit and public resource groups.